-Games such as bridge are frequently used as test of and a medium for developing intelligent decision-making algorithms.
+Games such as bridge are frequently used as a test of and a medium for developing intelligent decision-making algorithms.
 So far the bidding phase of a bridge hand as proved to be very difficult for machines to perform well for several reasons.
 Unlike many other games, bridge involves interactions with both cooperative and opponent agents.
 Also, only part of the total information is available to each agent while bidding, making it difficult to evaluate the effectiveness of given bid until the entire bidding sequence is complete.
 Perhaps the greatest challenge of all is that bids made by human players usually have more than one meaning.
 Bids often times suggest contracts to play, but just as often are made to provide the bidder's partner with more information about the bidder's hand.
 Sometimes they even direct the bidder's partner about what to do while defending.
 Because of the limited amount of information available to each bidder it can be difficult to determine which of the meanings was intended, or if multiple where intended.
 The limited information even makes it hard to decide what information would be most useful to give to one's partner about their hand (Graff).
 All these issues would seem to indicate that machine bridge bidding requires a very different category of solution from solutions to problems in other games.

-The goal of this project is to create a
+The goal of this project is to create a ma-

-machine bidding agent as skilled as pos-This will be done using a flexisible. ble bidding system framework that can evolve through co-training over the course of many hands.
-The important developmental points in this project will be designing this framework or choosing from among those already designed, choosing an effective method to overcome partial information, and finding an effective way for partnerships to continually exchange information about their bidding tendencies so that they might improve through co-training.
+chine bidding agent as skilled as possible.
+This will be done using a flexible bidding system framework that can evolve over the course of time.
+The important developmental points in this project will be designing this framework or choosing from among those already designed, choosing an effective method to overcome partial information, and creating an effective method to compute the score of a given contract knowing the contract and how many tricks the declarer wins.
 Progress will be measured using the average change in IMPs scored per hand in simulated team matches.
 This project will not deal with the playing phase of a hand beyond what is required to evaluate the performance of bidding agents.